 Sierra Maestra Arrival

 The journey into the Sierra Maestra is a jaw-dropper in itself, with scenic twisting lanes and rugged, bumpy roads.
 Finally, you’ll arrive in the rural town of Santo Domingo, nestled in a green valley next to the Yara river.
 Here, you’ll settle into your countryside cabana, tucked away between the trees.
-It’s a simple hotel with restaurants and hidden nooks where you can relax.
+It’s a simple hotel operated by the Cuban government, but it has a restaurant and everything you need for a short stay.

 Guided Walk in the Sierra Maestra

-The next day, you’ll lace up your walking boots to follow in revolutionary footsteps.
-Your adventure begins with a steep drive up to the Alto del Naranjo and some of the most spectacular views of the area.
-This is the starting point of your hike towards the “Comandancia de la Plata” – the former headquarters of the guerrilla rebels that escaped into the fog of the forest to plot the revolution.
-Even the trees feel full of stories.
-After hiking through the green forest for around an hour, you’ll reach the wooden huts of Fidel and Che.
+The next morning you’ll set off early with a local guide, starting with a steep drive up to the Alto del Naranjo and some of the most spectacular views of the area.
+This is the starting point of your hike towards the “Comandancia de la Plata” – the remote wooden huts which formed the headquarters of the guerrilla rebels as they plotted the Cuban Revolution.
+The hike is around 1.5hrs each way, and is relatively gentle.

 There’s a strange, just-abandoned atmosphere to the entire camp, with pots, bottles and ammunition strewn across the ground.
-Here, you can even see the makeshift radio station put together by Che himself.
-You’ll be back after lunch and the rest of your time is your own.
-Wander through the woods spotting pygmy owls, tiny frogs and even butterflies with invisible wings, which can only be found in Cuba.
-The next morning you’ll journey onward to your next destination.
+You can even see the makeshift radio station put together by Che himself.
+You’ll head back to the hotel around lunchtime, and the rest of the afternoon is your own.
+You can stroll through the woods spotting pygmy owls, tiny frogs and even butterflies with invisible wings, which can only be found in Cuba.
+The following morning you’ll journey onward to your next destination.

 A peek at your accommodation